SchiieBen/Rewards/README.txt

 Bugs:
 -> ESC not working sometimes
--> If your monitor is different from 1280x1024 (5:4) it won't work
+-> If something in the actual site gets different it won't work, like some pop up or any redirect before the actual screen